 The last two factors are clearly ideological and political, rather than linguistic in nature.
-Their practical importance can be seen in the cynical dictum, attributed to Uriel Weinreich, that "a language is a dialect with an army."
+Their practical importance can be seen in the cynical dictum, originally due to Max Weinreich, that "a language is a dialect with an army and a navy."

 In any case, this perspective dissolves any intellectual difficulties that we might have had in counting languages or counting speakers, by replacing the original (and naive) questions -- how many languages are there? how many speakers does each one have? -- with more sophisticated questions -- what is the structure of language families? how old are the splits? what sort of communication across the divisions has remained? and so on.